Skip to content

 • Piazza Abbé Henry: departures all races and bag storage GTC100

-Courmayeur Life Base (at the middle Schools in Courmayeur), here you find:
+Courmayeur Life Base (at the elementary Schools in Courmayeur), here you find:

 • beds for the rest of retired runners and finishers